LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/settingup.md

 {:start="3"}
 3. Validate the code by going to the visitor page and simulating the visitor actions that trigger an event.

-_Note: When LiveEngage gets a list, the system never calculates totals nor numbers of items.
-LiveEngage relies on the event to send that information._
+_Note: When Conversational Cloud gets a list, the system never calculates totals nor numbers of items.
+Conversational Cloud relies on the event to send that information._